Brandon-Ayala/UK-Online-Retail-Case-Study/README.md

 <img src="Visualizations\5_Countries_with_Highest_Return_Percentage.png" width="1040px" height="460px">

 Key takeaways: The USA has the largest return percentage by far at nearly 58%.
 There needs to be an investigation into what is causing such a large return percentage.
 There may be an issue with shipping causing defects and damages before products arrive to customers.
-Additional dat about why products are being returned would allow a more detailed analysis.
+Additional data about why products are being returned would allow a more detailed analysis.
+In this case it was one large order cancellation that caused such a large return percentage.

 <a id="tableau"></a>